Louisville vs. Drake Predictions & Picks - Women's NCAA Tournament First Round

 Louisville Performance Insights

-- The Cardinals' +324 scoring differential (outscoring opponents by 9.6 points per game) is a result of scoring 72.8 points per game (50th in college basketball) while giving up 63.2 per contest (148th in college basketball).
+- The Cardinals are outscoring opponents by 9.6 points per game with a +324 scoring differential overall.
+They put up 72.8 points per game (51st in college basketball) and give up 63.2 per outing (148th in college basketball).

-- Louisville's offense has been less effective in ACC contests this year, tallying 69.9 points per contest, compared to its season average of 72.8 PPG.
+- The Cardinals are scoring 77.2 points per game when playing at home.
+On the road, they are averaging 71.1 points per contest.

-- Offensively, the Cardinals have played better in home games this year, putting up 77.2 points per game, compared to 71.1 per game away from home.
+- Louisville is ceding 62.4 points per game this year at home, which is 2.5 fewer points than it is allowing in road games (64.9).

-- In their last 10 games, the Cardinals have been racking up 68.5 points per game, an average that's a little lower than the 72.8 they've scored over the course of the 2022-23 season.
+- The Cardinals have been racking up 68.5 points per contest in their last 10 times on the court, an average that's a little lower than the 72.8 they've scored over the course of the 2022-23 season.

 Drake Performance Insights

-- The Bulldogs have a +422 scoring differential, topping opponents by 13.6 points per game.
-They're putting up 79.1 points per game, 13th in college basketball, and are giving up 65.5 per contest to rank 208th in college basketball.
+- The Bulldogs' +422 scoring differential (outscoring opponents by 13.6 points per game) is a result of putting up 79.1 points per game (12th in college basketball) while giving up 65.5 per outing (208th in college basketball).

-- The Bulldogs are scoring 80 points per contest over their last 10 games, which is 0.9 more than their average for the season (79.1).
+- The Bulldogs have fared better offensively in their past 10 games, scoring 80 points per contest, 0.9 more than their season average of 79.1.

 © 2023 Data Skrive.
 All rights reserved.